collapsed-stacks/startups/questions/7397/how-can-i-build-a-solid-team-for-my-upcoming-startup-in-bangalore.md

 - tagged: `founder`, `co-founder`
 - score: 3

-<p>I have an idea.
+I have an idea.
 I need 2 people to join me to work on the start-up.
 Where and how can I find co-founders in Bangalore?
-How can I build a solid team?</p>
+How can I build a solid team?

 ## Answer 7402